gabrieldansereau/ms_downscaling_metawebs/README.md

 # Results

-Our method allowed us to display the spatial distribution of ecoregion-level community measures (here, expected species richness) and network measures (expected number of links; [@Fig:ecoregion_measures]).
+Our workflow allowed us to display the spatial distribution of ecoregion-level community measures (here, expected species richness) and network measures (expected number of links; [@Fig:ecoregion_measures]).
 We highlight that the community and network-level measures presented here are not actual predictions